RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Drawing/SetDrawListEntityRef/README.md

 ## SetDrawListEntityRef

 ## Description
-Sets `objectPos` in the drawList layer to the value of `newValue`
+Sets `objectPos` in the drawList layer to the value of `newValue`.

 ## Parameters
 - `layer`
 The Layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
 - `objectPos`
-The position of the object to add
+The position of the object to add.
 - `newValue`
-The new value for `objectPos`
+The new value for `objectPos`.

 ## Return Value
 None.